shohirose/morton/README.md

 ## Testing

 `test` directory contains unit tests for the above functions by using Google Test.
+You can run unit tests by using [CTest](https://cmake.org/cmake/help/latest/manual/ctest.1.html).

 ## Benchmarking

-`benchmark` directory contains benchmarks with the aid of [Google benchmark](https://github.com/google/benchmark).
+`benchmark` directory contains benchmarks which use [Google benchmark](https://github.com/google/benchmark).
+Just run executalbes, `morton2d_benchmark` and `morton3d_benchmark`, after building this project by using CMake.

 ## Citation